 The ancient underwater Lion City of China

 The Lion City, otherwise known as Shi Cheng, is an ancient submerged city that lies at the foot of Wu Shi Mountain (Five Lion Mountain), now located about 25 – 40 metres beneath the spectacular Qiandao Lake (Thousand Island Lake) in China.
-Officials have taken a renewed interest in the sunken city after discovering that, despite more than 50 years underwater, the entire city has been preserved completely intact, transforming it into a virtual time capsule.
+In 2014, officials took a renewed interest in the sunken city after discovering that, despite more than 50 years underwater, the entire city has been preserved completely intact, transforming it into a virtual time capsule.
 By 2017, the place had been opened up to tourists as a diving site and underwater mueum of the well preserved architecture and carvings dating back 1400 years.

 The structures in Shi Cheng feature traditional Chinese statues.
 Photo credit .